piotrsoltysiak/todo-list-clean-arch/README.md

 ### Project structure

 Project structure slightly differes from the architecture.
-The main difference is in adapters tests - instead of grouping them by their purpose (inbound/outbound), I've decided to separate the contract tests from other integration tests, due to different technologies used (pact vs test containers).
+The main difference is in adapters tests - instead of grouping them by their purpose (inbound/outbound), I've decided to separate the contract tests from other integration tests, due to different technologies used (`pact` vs `test-containers`).

 ```bash
 ├── src